Click the link below to jump to those FAQs

 Data may be stored/hosted on local cloud-based platforms.
 For more information see “NIH Security Best Practices for Controlled-Access Data Subject to the NIH Genomic Data Sharing (GDS) Policy”.

 16. Although the maximum project period is 1 year, could one propose to sequence 70 trios now and then add 50 trios next year after additional collections?

 All samples must be extracted, properly consented, and ready to send off to the sequencing center shortly after the review date.
 Please refer to the FOA for a more detailed timeframe.

-The sequencing center is responsible for deposition of the sequence data into a NIH data repository (e.g., the NCBI Sequence Read Archive or the NCI Genomic Data Commons).
-The study Principal Investigator will be responsible for directly depositing the clinical/phenotypic data with the NIH through dbGaP or the NCI Genomic Data Commons.
+The sequencing center is responsible for deposition of the sequence data into a NIH approved data repository (e.g., the Kids First Data Resource).
+The study Principal Investigator will be responsible for directly submitting the clinical/phenotypic data to the Kids First Data Resource Center.

 Fresh frozen samples for tumors are preferred.
 However, proposals that include FFPE samples will be accepted.
-If such a proposal is successful in review, there may be technical issues to resolve before good results can be obtained, but we are willing to be flexible.
+If such a proposal is successful in review, there may be technical issues to resolve before good results can be obtained.

 Whole genome sequencing (WGS) of germline DNA will be done at 30X mean coverage using paired end sequencing.
 Tumors will be sequenced at 30X mean coverage using paired end sequencing combined with whole exome sequencing (WES) and RNA sequencing both at 100X also using paired end sequencing.
-If tumor RNA is not available, the sequencing center staff will work with each project to determine the best coverage and approach for sequencing and analysis of tumors.
+If RNA from the affected site is not available, the sequencing center staff will work with each project to determine the best coverage and approach for sequencing and analysis of tumors and/or affected tissue.

 |Amount of DNA/RNA and coverage|